amanjaiman1/Portfolio-v1/README.md

 To run this project locally, you'll need to have [Node.js](https://nodejs.org/en) and [Git](https://git-scm.com/) installed on your computer.
 Once you have those installed, follow these steps:

+Note - this project made via vite + react so you have to first congfig Vite@react

 1. Clone the repository by running `git clone https://github.com/amanjaiman1/portfolio-v1`
 2. Navigate to the project directory by running `cd portfolio-v1`
 3. Install the project dependencies by running `npm install`